hughsie/mobis-vess/README.md

 CN100
 -----

-Similar to `SHR-12V-S-B`, used as debug port *presumably* for factory programming.
+1.27mm socket, similar to `SHR-12V-S-B`, used as debug port *presumably* for factory programming.

  - 01, `VDD_EXT`